 COVID-19 and Public Restrooms: What are the Risks?

-- Public restrooms are small: This makes it hard to practice social distancing.
+- Small spaces: This makes it hard to practice social distancing.

-- Public restrooms can be poorly ventilated: This means the virus could linger in the air.
+- Poorly ventilated: This means the virus could linger in the air.

-- Public restrooms have many touch points: Handles, taps and flushers present hazards.
+- Many touch points: Handles, taps and flushers present hazards.

-- Public restrooms generate toilet plumes: Tiny microbes can become airborne after each flush and COVID-19 has been found in fecal matter.
+- Toilet plumes: Tiny microbes can become airborne after each flush and COVID-19 has been found in fecal matter.
 It remains unclear if these particles are infectious, but still…. eww!

 COVID-19 and the Public Restroom: Are Any Even Open?